Skip to main content

 C) Model Interpretability

-It is vital to have model interpretability to comprehend how AI models make decisions.
+Model interpretability is vital for understanding how AI models make decisions.
 Enhancing transparency through interpretable models and comprehensive documentation helps build trust and facilitates troubleshooting.
 Organizations should prioritize models that offer explainability without sacrificing performance.

 D) Supply Chain Attacks